The Biggest Fee on Every Card Sale (Interchange)

-Interchange is the largest component of card processing costs.
-It's set by card networks, paid by acquirers to issuers, and passed through to you.
+Interchange is the fee your bank pays the cardholder's bank every time someone pays you by card.
+It's the largest component of card processing costs.
+Card networks set it, and acquirers pay it to issuers.
+It gets passed through to you on your bill.
 You can't negotiate interchange directly, but you can influence which rates apply.

 What Is Interchange?

-Interchange is a fee paid by the merchant's bank (acquirer) to the cardholder's bank (issuer) on every card transaction.
+Interchange is a fee your bank pays the cardholder's bank.
+That's the acquirer paying the issuer, on every card transaction.
 It compensates issuers for:

 - Float: Issuer pays merchant before collecting from cardholder